hnryjmes/100-days-of-code/README.md

 1. DAY 91.
 Last day of Makers.
 Practice presentations for this evening.
 I've learned so much about software development and feel ready to apply for a job! #100DaysOfCode

+1. DAY 92.
+Heading home for Christmas.
+Starting to learn about Java fundamentals, organising my learning for the break.
+Hoping to come back in January with a basic idea of how to write small programs in Java. #100DaysOfCode

+1. DAY 93.
+Learning Java.
+Basic OOP.
+Overloading methods. #100DaysOfCode

 1.